 To find the correct capacity, choose the row with the lower capacity shown on the chart.

 In this example the correct reference boom angle is 49°.

-Capacity Limiting Factors
+Capacity Limiting Factors - Hook Block

 The lifting capacity of a crane may be limited to the rated load of the hook and block installed on your crane.

-Hook block capacity information is normally located on side of block.
+Hook block capacity information is normally located on the side of the block.